+Employer contributions increased in 2024 primarily due to the increase in the contribution percentage from 10.8% to 11.4% effective on January 1, 2024.
 Employer contributions increased in 2023 primarily due to the increase in the contribution percentage from 10.2% to 10.8% effective on January 1, 2023.
 This increase is pursuant to an amendment to the Plan that increases the employer contribution percentage gradually to the rate of 12.0% in 2025 and thereafter.
-Employer contributions increased in 2022 primarily due to the increase in the contribution percentage from 8.0% to 10.2% effective on January 1, 2022.

-Employee contributions increased in 2023 due mainly to the number of participants and employee compensation increases, offset by decrease in purchased service credit.
-Employee contributions increased in 2022 and 2021 due mainly to an increase in purchased service credit, the number of participants and employee compensation increases.
+Employee contributions increased in 2024 and 2023 due mainly to an increase in the number of participants and employee compensation increases.